Tanzu-Solutions-Engineering/tkg-lab/docs/mgmt-cluster/01_install_tkg_mgmt.md

 ./scripts/01-prep-aws-objects.sh
 ```

 2. Complete `Deploy the Management Cluster to Amazon EC2 with the CLI`.
-You can use a REDACTED-config.yaml locate at the root of this repo.
-You can use that as a reference of what a given config.yaml ended up looking like after the tasks described in the docs.
+You can use the `REDACTED-config.yaml` locate at the root of this repo as a reference of what a given config.yaml ended up looking like after the tasks described in the docs.
 Also, you can use this script to complete the deployment.

 ```bash
 ./scripts/02-deploy-aws-mgmt-cluster.sh